Business Spanish and Culture

 |I'm afraid I can't.||Me temo que no puedo.|

 |May I ask who's calling?||¿Puedo preguntar quién llama?|

 |Would you mind calling back later?||¿Le importaría llamar más tarde?|

-Start Learning Spanish for Business
+Start Learning Business Spanish

-In the end, it’s safe to say that learning more about Spanish business language and culture is crucial if you want to work or do business in Spain.
+In the end, it’s safe to say that learning more about business Spanish and culture is crucial if you want to work or do business in Spain.
 With Glossika, you'll be on your way to familiarizing yourself more and more with the Spanish language until you're completely fluent and can carry out a conversation in professional settings without the slightest bit of difficulty!